ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 From the Issuer's perspective, using attributes from named policies ensures that the Signed Statement may only be registered on Transparency Services that implement the associated policy.
 For instance, if a Signed Statement is frequently updated, and it is important for Verifiers to always consider the latest version, Issuers SHOULD use the `sequence_no` or `issuer_ts` attributes.

-Once all the Envelope headers are set, an Issuer MUST use a standard COSE implementation to produce an appropriately serialized Signed Statement (the SCITT tag of `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a Signed Statement).

 ## Registering Signed Statements

-The same Signed Statement may be independently registered in multiple Transparency Services.
+The same Signed Statement may be independently registered by multiple Transparency Services.
-To register a Signed Statement, the service performs the following steps:
+To register a Signed Statement, the Transparency Service performs the following steps:

-1. Client authentication.
-This is implementation-specific and MAY be unrelated to the Issuer identity.
-Signed Statements may be registered by a different party than their Issuer.

-2. Issuer identification.
+1. Issuer authentication
 The Transparency Service MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
 This MAY require that the service resolves the Issuer DID and record the resulting document, or rely on a cache of recent resolutions.

-3. Envelope signature verification, as described in COSE signature, using the signature algorithm and verification key of the Issuer DID document.
+2. Signed Statement signature verification, as described in COSE signature, using the signature algorithm and verification key of the Issuer DID document.

-4. Envelope validation.
+3. Signature validation.
-The service MUST check that the Envelope includes a Statement payload and the protected headers listed above.
+The Transparency Service MUST check that the Signed Statement includes a Statement payload and the protected headers listed above.
-The service MAY additionally verify the Statement payload format and content.
+The Transparency Service MAY additionally verify the Statement payload format and content.

-5. Apply Registration Policy: for named policies, the Transparency Service should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
+4. Apply Registration Policy: for named policies, the Transparency Service should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
 A Transparency Service MUST reject Signed Statements that contain an attribute used for a named policy that is not enforced by the service.
 Custom Signed Statements are evaluated given the current Registry state and the entire Envelope, and MAY use information contained in the attributes of named policies.

-6. Commit (register) the new Signed Statement to the Registry
+5. Register the Signed Statement to the append-only log.

-7. Sign and return the Receipt.
+6. Return the Transparent Statement, which includes the Receipt.

-The last two steps MAY be shared between a batch of Signed Statements recorded in the Registry.
+The last two steps may be shared between a batch of Signed Statements recorded in the Registry.

 A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry (the now Transparent Statement) in the Registry.
-Conversely, the service MAY re-issue Receipts for the Registry content, for instance after a transient fault during Signed Statement Registration.
+Conversely, the Transparency Service MAY re-issue Receipts for the Registry content, for instance after a transient fault during Signed Statement registration.

 ## Validation of Transparent Statements